DataDog/datadog-sync-cli/README.md

 To use the tool, first run the `import` command, which will read the wanted items from the specified resources and save them locally.

-Then, you can run the `sync` command which will use that local cache (unless `--force-missing-deps` is passed) to create the resources on the destination, and saves locally what has been pushed.
+Then, you can run the `sync` command which will use that local cache (unless `--force-missing-dependencies` is passed) to create the resources on the destination, and saves locally what has been pushed.

 ## Supported resources